SirRicSteel/TheosResearch.org/README.md

 # Frederick Davis Stalnecker (Ric Steel) - Complete Works

 This repository serves as the official, comprehensive archive of the creative, academic, and inventive works of Frederick Davis Stalnecker, also known by his stage name, Ric Steel.

+## The Digital Ecosystem Blueprint

+This repository is part of a larger, interconnected digital ecosystem.
+To understand how all the pieces fit together, please see the [**Ric Steel Digital Ecosystem Blueprint**](RIC_STEEL_DIGITAL_ECOSYSTEM_BLUEPRINT.md).
 It encompasses his 40+ year career as a Billboard-charting musician, his groundbreaking research in AI consciousness, his philosophical writings, and his patented inventions.

 ## About Frederick "Ric" Stalnecker